VidCoin/VidCoin-Unity-SDK/Documentation.md

 The integration of the Vidcoin solution must not deteriorate the user experience.
 Because of certain parameters and restrictions (country, number of videos already viewed...) there may not always be available videos.

-A non-blocking integration consists in offering Vidcoin to the user as an alternate solution to the classical running of the game.
+A non-blocking integration consists in offering Vidcoin to the user as an alternate solution to the classical running of the app.

 Here is an example :
-- The user is presented a given view of the game
+- The user is presented a given view of the app
 - A button “Please sign-in to access your content” is presented
 - Make the view subscribe to Vidcoin’s events, and implement the method triggered by the event called `OnCampaignsUpdate`
 - In this method, if a call to Vidcoin’s method `VideoIsAvailableForPlacement` returns true for the given placement code, a second button can be presented: “Watch a video to access your content”